MicrosoftDocs/fabric-docs/docs/admin/admin-delegation.md

 * **Delegate** - You can delegate tenant settings you have access to, to workspace admins.

-The table below shows which capabilities are available for the domain, capacity and workspace admins in your organization.
+This table shows which capabilities are available for the domain, capacity and workspace admins in your organization.

 |Capacity checkbox  |Workspace checkbox  |Domain/capacity admin can override tenant setting |Domain/capacity admin can override workspace delegation |Workspace admin can override tenant setting  |
 |---------|---------|---------|---------|---|